Husavik, Norway

-Husavik is a village in Austevoll municipality in Vestland county, Norway.
-The village is located on Vestre Vinnesvåg area on the southeastern shore of the island of Huftarøy, about 1 km northeast of the village of Vinnes and about 2 km south of the farming village of Otterå.
-The village is a regular stop for a ferry service connecting the islands of Austevoll to the large island of Stord to the south, across the Selbjørnsfjorden.
-The village was one of the first villages in Austevoll to gain industrial jobs.
+Husavik is a village in Austevoll Municipality in Vestland county, Norway.
+The village is located in the Vestre Vinnesvåg area along the southeastern shore of the island of Huftarøy, about 1 km northeast of the village of Vinnes and about 2 km south of the farming village of Otterå.

+The village is a regular stop for a ferry service connecting the islands of Austevoll Municipality to the large island of Stord to the south, across the Selbjørnsfjorden.

+History

+The village was one of the first villages in Austevoll Municipality to gain industrial jobs.
 An engine factory was built here in 1910.